 Nuru International Launched

 Launch of Nuru International

-Located in the southwest of the country, the Kuria West District is populated by farmers growing mainly maize (corn) and a few staple crops.
+Located in the southwest of the country of Kenya, the Kuria West District is populated by farmers growing mainly maize (corn) and a few staple crops.
 Despite ample rains, their yields were very low due to nitrogen-depleted soil and inferior maize seeds.
 Most families experienced a hunger season between harvests.
-Typhoid, malaria, TB, and upper-respiratory track infections were rampant.
+Typhoid, malaria, tuberculosis, and upper-respiratory track infections were rampant.
 Children were reading far below grade level, and there was neither business training nor access to capital for investment.
 Communities had lived in extreme poverty for generations, and there was little hope that anything would change.

 When Nuru International arrived, we met with local officials and village elders, farmers in their fields, mothers in their mud-walled homes, teachers in their schools, and local business owners at their kiosks to listen to their needs and ask them for solutions.